okarras/ContiVQAExp/README.md

 <!-- PUBLICATIONS -->
 ## Publications

-If you want to cite this project, we suggest the following reference:
+If you want to cite this project, we suggest to use either the citation provided above or the following reference:

 >Oliver Karras, Jil Klünder, and Kurt Schneider<br/>
 >[__Tool-Supported Experiments for Continuously Collecting Data of Subjective Video Quality Assessments During Video Playback__](https://fb-swt.gi.de/fileadmin/FB/SWT/Softwaretechnik-Trends/Verzeichnis/Band_40_Heft_1/Karras.pdf)<br/>